About Kelsey Dunlap

 In 2018, Kelsey sold her self-made PSG horse and took an adventurous year abroad in Europe so her British husband could finish a work contract in Cyprus.
 She got involved in the dressage scene there, taught lessons across the island, and was able to compete throughout the year and win the National Championship at L and M level (US 1st and 2nd) on a 7 year old Oldenburg mare by Sandro Hit.
 Kelsey also went to Germany - the "Mecca of dressage."
 She spent the summer training in Düsseldorf, Germany with International Grand Prix and Young Horse trainers Jennifer and Jürgen Hoffman.
 There, she gained invaluable experience working with stallions and was able to put polish on the Grand Prix exercises under daily instruction.

 Kelsey moved back to North Carolina with her husband in March, 2019 to continue training horses and teaching students of all ages and levels in and around Charlotte.
 She brought home her young Hanovarian gelding by Hotline and went back to work.
 They competed in the FEI 5yo classes over the summer and qualified for the 2019 US Young Horse Championships in Chicago, IL where they finished 10th.
 They were the 2019 Region 1 First level champions and finished 7th at the US Finals.
 In 2021, Heirendale SBF was Region 1 3rd level Open Champion, finished 7th in the 4th Level championships and went on to finish the year at the 2021 US Finals with excellent results.
 She is excited to continue developing this talented young horse.

 In order to achieve the best results for her clients and horses, Kelsey prioritizes continuing her own education and has trained with international judges and trainers such as Bo Jena, Lars Peterson, Christopher Hickey, Janet Foy, and Jen Baumert, among others.
-She was the recipient of a $1500 grant from The Dressage Foundation to use for the USDF Instructor Certifications and plans on completing the 1st and 2nd level Certifications with the recommendation to go on to the 3rd/4th level testing which she plans to do in May, 2020.
+She was the recipient of a $1,500 grant from The Dressage Foundation to use for the USDF Instructor Certifications and has completed the 1st and 2nd level Certifications with the recommendation to go on to the 3rd/4th level testing which she plans to do in May, 2020.
 She attends symposiums and clinics as often as she can and trains with Stacey Hastings and Chris Hickey.